 In cooperatives with representative democracy, electing the board of directors is perhaps the most important way members exercise their voice.
 The extent of member participation in board elections appears to vary quite substantially, however.
-Overall, 22 percent of members of all participating cooperatives voted in the last board election.
-This figure ranges from zero to 100 percent, with a quarter of respondents reporting a member board election turnout of one percent or less.
-As Figure 34 shows, on average voting rates are highest among worker (73 percent) and housing (58 percent) cooperatives and lowest among consumer cooperatives (11 percent).
-We see a similar pattern with member turnout at the last annual meeting, which is 16 percent overall but highest among worker cooperatives (59 percent) and lowest among consumer cooperatives (5 percent) on average.
-Almost half of all participating cooperatives report member turnout at the last annual meeting of one percent or less.
+Overall, 23 percent of members of all participating cooperatives voted in the last board election.
+This figure ranges from zero to 100 percent.

+As Figure 34 shows, on average voting rates are highest among worker (90 percent) and housing (61 percent) cooperatives and lowest among consumer cooperatives (9 percent).
+We see a similar pattern with member turnout at the last annual meeting, which is 17 percent overall but highest among worker cooperatives (89 percent) and lowest among consumer cooperatives (5 percent) and insurance mutuals (6 percent) on average.